-The process for programme closure as detailed in Chapter 4 of this Handbook involves a Faculty proposal to the Academic Quality Enhancement Committee (AQEC) confirming termination of recruitment, the date by which the final full- and/or part-time cohorts complete and the arrangements in place to maintain the quality of the student experience.
-During the closure period, programmes remain subject to the full range of quality assurance processes including annual monitoring, external examining, curriculum review and any minor / major modifications deemed necessary to maintain academic standards and the quality of student learning opportunities.
+The process for programme closure as detailed in Chapter 4 of this Handbook involves a Faculty proposal to the Academic Quality Enhancement Committee (AQEC)20 confirming termination of recruitment, the date by which the final full- and/or part-time cohorts complete and the arrangements in place to maintain the quality of the student experience.
+During the closure period, programmes remain subject to the full range of quality assurance processes including annual monitoring, external examining, periodic review and any minor / major modifications deemed necessary to maintain academic standards and the quality of student learning opportunities.
 Following completion of the final cohort, any individual students trailing referred assessment are covered by existing procedures which require their work to be internally moderated only.
-There is no requirement for external moderation, on the basis that constructing a meaningful sample in such circumstances is likely to be impractical (see chapter 2).
+There is no requirement for external moderation. on the basis that constructing a meaningful sample in such circumstances is likely to be impractical21.

 In some cases, repeating students or students who have had an interruption to their studies return to study after their programme has ceased delivery.
-In such circumstances the University supports them to complete the awards on which they were initially registered, through either:
+In such circumstances the